michaelbrawn/homebridge-deebot-wiki/Beta-Version.md

 If you're feeling brave, I also have a beta version, often with new features or code changes that needs testing.
 There are different methods of updating, based on the platform that you are running Homebridge on, or if you are using HOOBS.

-There is no need to uninstall your current version of homebridge-deebot for any of these platforms.
+There is no need to uninstall your current version of the plugin for any of these platforms.

-You will need to restart Homebridge/HOOBS after installing a new version of this plugin

-### Homebridge UI (config-ui-x)
+## Homebridge UI

 You can use the `Install Previous Version` feature to install a beta version.